047: Art for Amateurs

 1 / Most kids draw.
 But fewer adults keep going.
 Why?
 They convince themselves that they are "bad at drawing".

-2 / Art doesn't need to all sit in a gallery.
+2 / Art doesn't need to sit in a gallery.

 3️ / It can be fun to withhold criticism, and explore within a framework: To enjoy something without quantifying "success".

-Generally, I want more people to do creative projects!
+More generally, I want more people to do low-stakes creative projects!

 F A Q s: